-BCM Macro Allocation (MA) is a global macro or global tactical allocation strategy.
-These broad categories include different investing styles but share a common big-picture theme with MA, summarized below.
+BCM Macro Allocation (MA) is a global macro and global tactical allocation strategy.
+These broad categories include a range of investing styles but share a common big-picture theme, summarized below.

 MA's approach began developing in the early 2000s during which time (and since) financial technology created substantial changes in markets and investing.

 ACTIVE VS PASSIVE

 Meanwhile, transactions can be made in real-time with a tap of a mobile device and algorithms execute trades at the speed of light for "free."
-These advancements in financial technology help democratize markets and investing, but they also introduce new issues.
+These advancements in financial technology help democratize markets and investing, but also introduce new issues.

-Fintech enables modern investors to act (and often overreact) on fear, greed, and speculation like never before, leading to more irrational and volatile market activity than in the past.
+Modern investors can act (and often overreact) on fear, greed, and speculation like never before, leading to more irrational and volatile market activity.
 This phenomenon is observable in market data.
 The chart below shows the daily price volatility of returns for the Dow Jones Industrial Average from 1960 to 2019 by decade.